 Type: Leg Armor

-Intrinsic Perk: Jump Jets - Provides additional aerial maneuverability and enables accurate hip fire while in the air during Lift.
+Intrinsic Perk: Jump Jets - Provides additional aerial maneuverability and enables accurate hipfire while you're in the air during Lift.

 Good or Bad: Good for highly skilled players who want to have some fun in PvP.
 Because there is a bump to hip fire accuracy, they work even better when paired with a weapon that provides the same benefits.
 In PvP, players will often have a hard time tracking players who use height to their advantage, especially when you jump before they come around a corner, and the Lion Rampant can make for some fun plays if used correctly.